 ASSISTANT COMMUNITY MANAGER

-Summer is a recent graduate from the University of Chicago, where she studied sociology and linguistics and wrote her senior thesis about people of color in public radio.
-She is a Chicagoland native, the oldest of four girls, and a podcast producer who spends her free time watching "Curb Your Enthusiasm."
+Summer is a recent graduate from the University of Chicago, where she wrote her sociology thesis on the opinions of radio producers of color on diversifying public media.
+She's a Chicagoland native (South Suburbs represent), the oldest of four girls, and a podcast producer who idolizes Larry David.

 Hearken is supported by The New Enterprise Fund for StoryMakers from AIR, the Wyncote Foundation, the Ford Foundation, WBEZ Chicago (Hearken's "anchor station") and Matter.
 Hearken is also being funded by New Media Ventures.